saeedkhatami/Registration/README.md

 # Student registration api

-This is an example of springboot api with java that simulates student registration</btr>
+This is an example of springboot api with java that simulates student registration With:
-With:

 - **Request log system**
 - **Swagger UI**
 - **Error controller**